yaki-inc/crypto/README.md

 - Unauthorized personnel are prevented from authorizing users by manipulating records on the server, as only authorized personnel who already have access to PSK can share it with other users.
 So, a database admin can’t simply go set a flag to enable access to an unauthorized user.
 - Since each user has a unique PGK minted for their use, A MITM / Replay attack does not allow an unauthorized party to gain permission via database record manipulation.

-One thing to note here is that in YEP, the permission’s secret key is shared with all authorized users.
-This is different from CAKE where none of the parties involved, i.e users, services, and resources, expose their secret keys to any of the other parties.
+> **Note:** In YEP, the permission’s secret key is shared with all authorized users.
 This is essential to allow users to authorize one another and pass on permission rights.
+This is different from CAKE, another Yaki protocol which will be published soon will have centralized authorization where no one has access to the secret keys of any other parties, but in that case, the protocol solves for OAuth-esque flow for authn/authz in the end-to-end encrypted web.

 Another thing to note is that the permissions themselves are simply public-key / private-data objects and don’t come with any logical restrictions, and it is up to the service to implement any restrictions based on the authorizations the user possesses.
 This allows for flexibility in the kinds of access control mechanisms that can be implemented.

-For example, the server can also require the authorized user of a permission, say `VIEW_DOC1`, to possess additional permission such as `SHARE_DOC1` to be able to share permission secrets with other users.
-The protocol itself is neutral to service implementation, and can be easily extended and made more restrictive with additional service logic.
+For example, the service that holds a repository of user's permission grants can also require the authorized user of a permission, say `VIEW_DOC1`, to possess additional permission such as `SHARE_DOC1` to be able to share permission secrets with other users.

+> **Note:** The protocol itself is neutral to service implementation, and can be easily extended and made more restrictive with additional service logic.

-Of course, nothing prevents an unauthorized user without a `SHARE_DOC1` permission from granting a PGK for another user.
-For this reason, the service should always maintain a record of the PGK granted to the user to verify that the user has actually been granted access through legitimate means.
-In other words, permission grants should be tracked in a database the service has control of.
+Of course, nothing prevents an unauthorized user without a `SHARE_DOC1` permission from granting a PGK for another user and sharing it off-channel.
+For this reason, if the service cares about the means by which a user attained their grant, then the should maintain a repository of grants for the user and verify against it to be sure that access was granted through legitimate means.

 **Revoking Permissions**

+Revoking permissions can be done in two ways:

+1. Rotating the permission keys and minting new grants for every other user.

+   > But this operation scales linearly with the number of active users, and may not be desireable, even though it guarantees the most security.
+And, for the cost, you gain the ability to perform access checks in a decentralized fashion.

-Revoking permissions can be done by simply removing the PGK record for a specific user.
+2. By maintaining a repository of grants as mentioned earlier, and simply removing the PGK record for a specific user.
 This would allow the service to fail validation even though the user might present a valid proof.

+   > Although this is a O(1) operation, this comes at the cost of weakened security as unauthorized parties now have access to the PSK.
+It also comes at the cost of not being able to verify access in a decentralized fashion.

+Ideally, you would perform both steps so that access revocation can be quick by performing (2) first, and then you can kick off a process to asynchronously rotate keys and grants.

 **Security Risks & Guarantees**